Tom Jones (singer): Rise to fame

 Jones's voice has been described as a "full-throated, robust baritone".
-According to Jones himself, his young voice was a tenor voice.
+According to Jones himself, his young voice was a tenor.
 He said: "What you lose on the top end, you gain on the bottom end.
 I used to be able to hit a top C when I was young now it's a B flat."
 He became the frontman in 1963 for Tommy Scott and the Senators, a Welsh beat group.
 They soon gained a local following and reputation in South Wales.
 In 1964, the group recorded several solo tracks with producer Joe Meek, who took them to various record labels, but they had little success.
 Later that year, Decca producer Peter Sullivan saw Tommy Scott and the Senators performing in a club and directed them to manager Phil Solomon, but the partnership was short-lived.

 The group continued playing gigs around South Wales.
 Gordon Mills met Jones, became his manager, and introduced him to London, where Mills worked in music.
 Mills renamed him "Tom Jones", to exploit the popularity of the Academy Award-winning 1963 film.